-X + Y # Elementwise addition (The dimensions must agree) X Y # Elementwise multiplication (The dimensions must agree) Х %% В # Matrix multiplication (X is n by k; B k by m) solve(X, Y) # Solve X B = Y (X is n by k, Y n by m, B k by m) svd(X) # Singular value decomposition of X qr(X) # QR decomposition of X.
+''' X + Y # Elementwise addition (The dimensions must agree) X Y # Elementwise multiplication (The dimensions must agree) X %% B # Matrix multiplication (X is n by k; B k by m) solve(X, Y) # Solve X B = Y (X is n by k, Y n by m, B k by m) svd(X) # Singular value decomposition of X qr(X) # QR decomposition of X. '''

-Use of matrices for efficient computation For working with large numerical arrays, the matrix structure can allow much faster computations than are possible with data frames.
-See Section 9.4
+Use matrices for efficient computation For working with large numerical arrays, the matrix structure can allow much faster computations than are possible with data frames.
+See Section 10.4

-4.4.3 Data frames versus matrices
+4.4.2 Data frames versus matrices

 Data frames that consist entirely of numeric data are in some (but not all) contexts interchangeable with numeric matrices.
 There are however important differences.
-In some applications, and notably in the analysis of microarray data, it is likely to be necessary to work with both of these types of object.
+In some applications, e.g., the analysis of microarray data, both of these types of object are in wide use.